 When shopping for shallots, look for bulbs with a firm texture.

 - French gray shallot.
-While purists consider the French gray shallot—so named for the grayish hue to its outer skin—to be the ultimate culinary varietal and only “true” shallot, all multiplier onions can be considered shallots.
+Some purists consider this French gray shallot—so named for the grayish hue to its outer skin—to be the ultimate culinary varietal and only “true” shallot.

 - Jersey shallot.
-The more commonly found “Jersey” shallots are just as functional and delicious as the French gray varietal.
+Pink or “Jersey” shallots have a rosier color, and are the most common variety found in U.S. grocery stores and markets.
+Jersey shallots are just as functional and delicious as the French gray varietal.

 Where Do Shallots Come From?

-These small onions are thought to have originated in Central or Southeast Asia, before making their way to India and the Mediterranean.
-The ancient Greeks discovered shallots while trading in a Palestinian port now known as Ashkelon in Israel; the ancient Egyptians used them as medicinal remedies.
+Shallots are thought to have originated in Central or Southeast Asia before making their way to India and the Mediterranean.
+The ancient Greeks discovered shallots while trading in a Palestinian port now known as Ashkelon in Israel, while the ancient Egyptians used them as medicinal remedies.

 Shallots can be used in a number of recipes in everything from French to Asian cuisine, and different preparations tune in to different flavor frequencies, taking it from sharp to sweet in an instant.
 They can be: